tsonntag/oscar/test/oscar/REMARKS.md

 ### Trailing spaces
 The given test fixtures imply that trailing spaces have to be dropped.
-I implemented it like that even if I assumed a fixed canvas size
+I implemented it like that even if fixed canvas size is assumed.

 ### Flood